As Dave Harvey retires from his co-leadership position at Park People, he reflects on the incredible journey since founding the organization in 2011.

 Post-event evaluations

-People aged 60 and above living in Metro Vancouver are eligible.
-We prioritize seniors from historically marginalized communities, especially racialized, newcomers, living with disabilities, and/or LGBTQ2S+ seniors.
-Through community outreach with our local partners, we’re seeking to ensure that 100% of senior activity leaders and 75% of participants identify as belonging to one of these equity-deserving groups.
+We prioritize individuals from historically marginalized communities, particularly those who are racialized, newcomers, living with disabilities, and/or part of the LGBTQ2S+ community.
+Through outreach with local partners, our goal is for 100% of Senior Park Champions and 75% of program participants to identify as members of one or more of these equity-deserving groups.

 No, you don’t need to have any prior experience in organizing events to apply.
 Our program is designed specifically to train and equip seniors with the necessary knowledge and tips to lead their events in parks successfully.

 You can apply individually or as a group of two.
-Both would lead the activities (co-champions) if applied as a pair.
+You will both co-lead the activities (co-champions) if applied as a pair.

 Champions, Seniors, Training